Kunena 5.2.9 released and Kunena 6.0.0 (08 Jun 2022)

-The Kunena team has announce the arrival of Kunena 5.1.3 [K 5.1.3] which is now available for download as a native Joomla extension for J!
-3.8.x.
-This version addresses most of the issues that were discovered in K 5.1 and issues discovered during the development stages of K 5.1.
-This is a maintenance release.
+The Kunena team has announce the arrival of Kunena 5.2.9 [K 5.2.9] which is now available for download as a native Joomla extension for J!
+3.10.
+This version addresses most of the issues that were discovered in K 5.2 and issues discovered during the development stages of previous version of K5.2.

 Please use other categories for questions about problems that you may be having with your website.